Simon O'Connor: Early life

-O'Connor was raised in Whangarei, the eldest of three children, where he attended St Mary's Primary School and Pompallier College.
+O'Connor was raised in Whangārei, the eldest of three children, where he attended St Mary's Primary School and Pompallier College.
 He was a keen fencer and was president of the Auckland University Fencing Club.

 O'Connor completed training to be a Catholic priest, which involved working on the island of Taveuni in Fiji for two years at a vocational training centre, prison chaplaincy at Mount Eden Prison, military chaplaincy at Waiouru Army Base, and spending time with people in hospitals and hospices.
 He did not seek ordination, deciding instead to study and pursue a career in politics.

-O'Connor graduated from the University of Auckland with a Bachelor of Arts in Geography and Political Studies (his Political Studies Honours dissertation looked at the works of Rene Girard), a Bachelor of Theology, and a Master of Arts with First Class Honours (Political Studies).
+O'Connor graduated from the University of Auckland with a Bachelor of Arts in Geography and Political Studies (his Political Studies Honours dissertation looked at the works of René Girard), a Bachelor of Theology, and a Master of Arts with First Class Honours (Political Studies).
 He has also worked as a contracts manager for Southern Cross Insurance.

 O'Connor was the chairperson of Monarchy New Zealand between 2010 and 2012 and remains a board member.